danclay/wumpus-navy/packages/eris-fleet/README.md

 ### Handling service errors

 If you encounter an error while starting your service, run `this.serviceStartingError('error here')` instead of `this.serviceReady()`.
-Using this will report an error and restart the worker. **Note that services always start before the clusters, so if your service keeps having starting errors your bot will be stuck in a loop.** This issue may be fixed in the future from some sort of maxRestarts option, but this is currently not a functionality.
+Using this will report an error and restart the worker. **Note that services always start before the clusters, so if your service keeps having starting errors your bot may be stuck.** This obeys the [maxRestarts](https://danclay.github.io/wumpus-navy/interfaces/wumpus_carrier.Options.html#maxRestarts) option.

 If you encounter an error when processing a command within your service, you can do the following to reject the promise:

 ```js
 // handleCommand function within the ServiceWorker class
 async handleCommand(dataSentInCommand) {